top of page

 MENU

-The Birgitta Festival takes place from August 1 to August 11, bringing a diverse program to the audience once again.
-The festival opens with Claudio Monteverdi's baroque opera "Orpheus," which encompasses immense grief of loss, faithful love, and unprecedented musical power.
+Last Birgitta Festival took place from August 1 to August 11, bringing a diverse program to the audience once again.
+The festival opened with Claudio Monteverdi's baroque opera "Orpheus," which encompasses immense grief of loss, faithful love, and unprecedented musical power.

-On August 6, Olli Kortekangas's church opera "The End and the Beginning" will be performed at the Tallinn Methodist Church.
+On August 6, Olli Kortekangas's church opera "The End and the Beginning" was performed at the Tallinn Methodist Church.
 It is based on the writings of Dietrich Bonhoeffer from behind prison walls, merging deep thoughts and dramatic moods into captivating music on a summer night.

-On August 7 and 8, a joint concert by Kadri Voorand's band and the vocal ensemble Estonian Voices will present enthralling melodies on themes such as love, hope, and nature.
+On August 7, a joint concert by Kadri Voorand's band and the vocal ensemble Estonian Voices presented enthralling melodies on themes such as love, hope, and nature.

 Birgitta Festival